munificent/craftinginterpreters/book/a-virtual-machine.md

 ```

 Our old jlox interpreter accomplishes this by recursively traversing the AST.
 It
-does a post-order traversal.
+does a postorder traversal.
 First it recurses down the left operand branch,
 then the right operand, then finally it evaluates the node itself.

 After evaluating the left operand, jlox needs to store that result somewhere
 temporarily while it's busy traversing down through the right operand tree.
 We
-used a local variable in Java for that.
+use a local variable in Java for that.
 Our recursive tree-walk interpreter
 creates a unique Java call frame for each node being evaluated, so we could have
 as many of these local variables as we needed.